5 Reasons Retailers Could Miss Their Holiday Sales Targets

 Chapter 1

-2. Consumers’ love of Buy Now Pay Later opens the door to more defaults and fraud
+2. Consumers’ love of Buy Now Pay Later opens the door to more defaults

 The concept of buying an item and paying for it in installments is nothing new.
 Credit cards, as we know them today, were first introduced in the late 1800s and layaway programs began during the Great Depression.
 As more shopping has shifted from in-store to online, we’ve seen paying for shopping in installments shift too.